Hans Karl Peterlini

-Hans Karl Peterlini (born 12 March 1961) is an author, journalist, university professor and educational researcher originally from South Tyrol (Südtirol/Alto Adige), an autonomous, mostly German speaking province in Northern Italy.
+Hans Karl Peterlini (born 12 March 1961) is an author, journalist, Austrian university professor and educational researcher originally from South Tyrol (Südtirol/Alto Adige), an autonomous, mostly German speaking province in Northern Italy.

 Like over 2/3 of the people living in the province, Hans Karl is a native speaker of German, which has historically been the majority language spoken by the local population.
 His older brother is a politician Oskar Peterlini.

 Biography

 Born in Bozen/Bolzano, Hans Karl grew up with his family in the South Tyrolean Unterland, just few miles south of Bozen.
 He attended the Liceo classico in Bozen where he obtained the "Maturità", the Italian high-school diploma.

-Peterlini became a journalist in 1982.
-By that time he had already produced some youthful contributions to Dolomiten, the regional daily newspaper.
-In 1982 he took a job with ff – Südtiroler Wochenmagazin, a weekly news magazine with broadly liberal views on politics and economics.
-He remained with the Wochenmagazin till 1990, by which time he had become its editor in chief.
+Peterlini became a journalist in 1982.After first experiences at Dolomiten, the regional daily newspaper, he took a job with ff – Südtiroler Wochenmagazin, a weekly news magazine with broadly liberal views on politics and economics, becoming its editor in chief.
+In 1982, he was sacked under political pressure following a series of reports of possible political scandals.
 After that he joined with Hubertus Czernin and the Lentsch family to set up a rival news magazine, Südtirol Profil.
-When the rival magazine folded he returned to ff – Südtiroler Wochenmagazin, resuming his role as editor in chief between 1998 and 2004.
-His career as a journalist placed him at the heart of a resurgence in the German language print media in South Tyrol (Alto Adige) which accompanied an acceptance of some political and cultural decentralization by the authorities in Rome.
+After its financial failure, his former magazine called him back as editor-in-chief, resuming his role as editor in chief between 1998 and 2004.
+His journalistic career marked the opening and pluralisation of the South Tyrolean media world, which had long been characterised by an ethnically based monopoly.

 Enduring themes in his writing included the balance of risks between violent confrontation and peaceful co-existence in recent South Tyrol history, coupled with related questions involving how people might grow beyond traditional cultural patterns and ethnic hostilities that had been a feature of the region since its involuntary incorporation into Italy during the second decade of the twentieth century.
 During the early years of the twenty-first century he published his first books on themes of South Tyrol terrorism, and his book "Wir Kinder der Südtirol-Autonomie" (2003 - "We, the Children of South Tyrol Devolution").